51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 var provider = new fiftyonedegrees.provider(config);
 ```

-Creating a Pipeline with a device detection engine is similar although the options are different:
+Creating a Pipeline with a device detection engine is similar although the options are different.
+You can use either the generic builder or the specific one for on-premise or cloud separately.

+Using the generic builder:

 ```{node}
 // Create a new device detection pipeline and set the config.